(1) This section applies to an association which is a registered political party.

 (c) which, subject to subsection (7), are a proportionate means of achieving that purpose.

-(4) The reference in subsection (3)(b) to inequality in a party's representation in a body is a reference to inequality between—
+(4) The reference in subsection (3)(b) to inequality in a party's representation in a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.